Prempeh I International Airport: Phase 1

-In 2013, the Government of Ghana embarked upon a phased development of the Prempeh I International Airport to provide the requisite infrastructure for safe domestic and international operations to ensure safety and comfort for passengers whilst ensuring Ghana had a fully functioning international airport along with Kotoka International Airport.
+In 2013, the Government of Ghana embarked upon a phased development of the Prempeh I International Airport to provide the requisite infrastructure for safe domestic and international operations to ensure safety and comfort for passengers whilst ensuring Ghana had a fully functioning international airport along with Accra International Airport.

 Phase 1 works to upgrade the Prempeh I International Airport to international standard was scheduled to be completed by the end of 2014.
 The first phase consisted of the rehabilitation of the defective runway and installation of airfield lights and aeronautical ground lights on the runway to facilitate night operations at the airport.
 The commissioning of the Phase 1 which happened in December 2014, was earmarked with a historic first night landing by the then President John Dramani Mahama.
 Prior to this upgrade an Instrument Landing System (ILS) was installed to aid pilots for take off and land.